AdobeDocs/experience-manager-65.en/help/sites-administering/jwt-credentials-deprecation-in-adobe-developer-console.md

 Adobe customers use [Adobe Developer Console](https://developer.adobe.com/console) to generate credentials that enable access to various APIs.
 Customers select from various credential types ranging from OAuth Server-to-Server to Single-Page App.
 One of those credential types, Service Account (JWT) credentials, has been deprecated in favor of the OAuth Server-to-Server credentials.
 New Service Account (JWT) credentials cannot be created on or after June 3, 2024, and existing JWT credentials will not work on or after Jan 27, 2025.
 You can [read about the deprecation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/).

-This article provides some additional context about how AEM 6.5 customers should handle the deprecation.
+This article provides some additional context about how Adobe Experience Manager (AEM) 6.5 customers should handle the deprecation.

-The main takeaway is that AEM now supports the new OAuth Server-to-Server credentials for AEM as a Cloud Service.
+The main takeaway is that AEM now supports the new OAuth Server-to-Server credentials for AEM.
 You may have received an email with instructions to migrate your JWT credentials, this migration can now be done.

 The sections below list the scenarios where customers must (or in some cases must not) replace their Service Account (JWT) credentials with OAuth Server-to-Server credentials, now that AEM supports them.
 [Read how](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/#migration-overview) to migrate the credentials.